-Bell curves bring out the worst in your best.
+Bell curves and stack-ranked evaluation systems bring out the worst in your best.
 Rewarding individual performance drives individual behavior.
-Yet, most performance management systems so just that.
+Yet, most performance management systems do just that.

 Bell curves, stack ranks, 9 box succession planning grids, all encourage selfish choices.
 Unless you’re running HR you can’t change the system.
 You can build great teams within it.